 - Fee analyzer.

-Once your net worth reaches a certain level, Personal Capital financial advisors will reach out to you to offer their fee-based services.
+Once your net worth reaches a certain level, Empower financial advisors will reach out to you to offer their fee-based services.

 I personally don’t use their fee-based investment management, but you will have to decide if it is worth it for yourself.
 You can still use the free software regardless of whether you use their fee-based investment management services.